asefahmed500/Cally-IO/README.md

 - **Lead Management Dashboard**: An admin-only dashboard to view, manage, and track all users who sign up.
 - **Intelligent Document Management**: Users can upload PDF, DOCX, and TXT files.
 Data is isolated so users can only access their own documents, while admins have read-access for oversight.
 - **AI-Powered RAG Chat**: The AI assistant uses Retrieval-Augmented Generation (RAG) to find information within the uploaded documents and provide context-aware answers.
+- **AI Script Generator**: The AI can dynamically generate personalized call scripts for leads based on their profile.
 - **Conversation Intelligence**: The AI can recognize when it doesn't have an answer and suggest escalating to a human expert.
 - **Performance Analytics**: A dedicated, admin-only dashboard tracks key metrics like user satisfaction and resolution rates, powered by real user feedback.
 - **Responsive Design**: The UI is designed to work seamlessly on both desktop and mobile devices.